 I'm proud to say that the first paper of my dissertation has been published in Ecology Letters!
 We showed that changes in elk density alter habitat selection (density-dependent habitat selection), changing the balance of the food-safety tradeoff and resulting in redistribution of the population.
 You can read it (Open Access) here!

 Welcome!
 Thank you for your interest in my work.

-I am a PhD student studying Ecology in the Department of Wildland Resources at Utah State University.
+I am a PhD candidate studying Ecology in the Department of Wildland Resources at Utah State University.
 I am co-advised by Drs.
 Dan MacNulty and Tal Avgar, and I am a part of USU's Ecology Center.

 My dissertation research focuses on tying animal movements and space use to population demography.
 I work on elk in the Northern Range of Yellowstone National Park, and I'm interested in how the pressures of density-dependence and predation risk influence elk behavior, and how those responses, in turn, affect elk survival and reproduction.